SantiagoWL117/Migration-Strategy/Supabase Connection/README.md

 # Claude Code + Supabase Quick Setup Scripts

-This directory contains quick setup scripts to initialize Supabase environment variables for new Claude Code sessions.
+This directory contains quick setup scripts to initialize Supabase environment variables for new Agent sessions so they can connect to the menu-rebuild-vo.
+Every agent reading this file should connect to the menu-rebuild-vo supabase project and confirm conneciton when successful.

 ---